IxPrumxI/UhcCore/docs/content/faq.md

 Before creating the new world, UhcCore will also look in the storage.yml file to see what the previous worlds were called, and then try to delete those worlds automatically.
-The UhcCore worlds are currently always stored in the main server directory, but you will be able to use a custom location in the next UhcCore update.
+The UhcCore worlds are stored in the same directory as your other worlds, the location of which can be configured in Spigot/Paper.

 !!! note